Reports: NFL league year will start on time

 The Titans reportedly agreed to terms with quarterback Ryan Tannehill on a

-Darlington said it's a four-year deal worth $118 million, with $62 million
+reported it's a four-year deal worth $118 million, with $62 million fully

 Meanwhile, draft prospect visits to NFL teams, who typically are allowed to